 1. Shaving foam rainbow

 When I think about messy sensory play, the first thing that came to my mind is making a colorful rainbow by squirt shaving foam and adding some color paints.
 All these can be easily done in a plastic bin or a tray.
 Kids can try any pattern using the colors.

 - Kids paint set

 2. Kinetic sand

 Kinetic sand or moon sand can be fun activities for toddlers.
 They can use their imagination and make various shapes using molds and cookie cutters.
 It is very easy to make and is very cheap and reusable. here is the DIY recipe.

 If your kid is passionate about construction sites and trucks, then try this sensory bin where the kids can show their creativity with moon sand and toy trucks to construct their own world.

 1. Water beads sensory bin

-All kids love to play with water beads, they are colorful, shiny, and feels so nice while touching.
+All kids love to play with water beads, they are colorful, shiny, and feel so nice while touching.
 The best part of water beads is they are cheap and reusable.
-To hydrate these water beads, add some water in a bowl and put those tiny beads overnight.
+To hydrate these water beads, add some water to a bowl and put those tiny beads overnight.